 The Bank adopts a policy, which regulates the process for assessing the performance of Senior Management based on the achievement of the bank's strategic goals.
-Based on the existing performance-based, performance evaluation and the Bank's results, the additional benefits and bonuses are set and approved by the Board.
-Total remuneration of the Senior Management for the performance of the year 2021 was QR 9,869,826 which was paid in 2022.
-The Senior Management Remuneration for 2022 will be determined and approved by the Board of Directors during 2023.
+Based on the existing performance-based policy, performance evaluation and the Bank's results, the additional benefits and bonuses are set and approved by the Board.
+Total remuneration of the Senior Management for the performance of the year 2022 was QR 5,596,257, which was paid in 2023.
+The Senior Management Remuneration for 2023 will be determined and approved by the competent authorities in accordance with the followed instructions and procedures.